SEN Information Report - November 2025

 The diagram below illustrates the schools graduated response to children’s needs.
 It shows the standard offer of teaching, learning and care for ALL pupils, the additional provision which may be needed by some pupils, the specialist provision available to the few children with significant or complex needs and those children within the Resource Provision for autism.

 As an inclusive mainstream school, we make provision for all children with SEND.
-If the level of need is too high, that it conflicts with a placement at our school then we involve the Local Authority to look at alternatives; this would be done in consultation with the parents/carers.
+If the level of need is such that it conflicts with a placement at our school then we involve the Local Authority to look at alternatives; this would be done in consultation with the parents/carers.

 At Gainsborough, we welcome and include children with all Special Educational Needs and Disabilities, covering the four broad areas of need, as outlined in the Code of Practice 2014.